cern-eos/eos/doc/releases/citrine-release.rst

 * [EOS-2936] - configuration file location change
 * [EOS-2937] - eossync does not cope with the change in the config path
-* Fix http port used for redirection to the FSTs
+* MGM: Fix http port used for redirection to the FSTs

 ``v4.4.0 Citrine``